The Implications of Decentralization in Blockchained Federated Learning: Evaluating the Impact of Model Staleness and Inconsistencies: Introduction

 \subsection{Our contributions}

 This paper is an extended version of our previous work presented in~\cite{wilhelmi2023decentralization}.
 It builds upon the same concepts and methodology to provide further characterization and insights into the blockchained FL setting and its inherent issues (highlighted in Section~\ref{section:challenges_blockchain}).
-The specific contributions of this paper are as follows: \begin{itemize} \item We provide a comprehensive overview of the blockchained FL setting, including its technological realization and the description of the issues associated with it. \item We characterize the main implications that arise from blockchained FL, i.e., ledger inconsistencies and model staleness.
+The specific contributions of this paper are as follows: \begin{itemize} \item We provide a comprehensive and self-contained overview of blockchained FL, including its technological realization and the description of the issues associated with it. \item We characterize the main implications that arise from blockchained FL, i.e., ledger inconsistencies and model staleness.
 In this regard, we compute the freshness of blocks and use it as a staleness metric in FL. \item We provide a simulation tool that is new of its kind for realistically capturing the blockchained FL operation.
 This tool, which is named Block\textit{FL}sim~\cite{wilhelmi2022flchainsim}, integrates BlockSim~\cite{alharby2019blocksim} with Pytorch~\cite{NEURIPS2019_9015}, thus allowing to simulate blockchained FL applications. \item We evaluate the blockchained FL approach through extensive simulations and assess the impact of ledger inconsistencies and model staleness on FL accuracy.
-Our evaluation is carried out for automatic image recognition (through the CIFAR-10 dataset~\cite{krizhevsky2009learning}) in different scenarios. \end{itemize}
+Our evaluation is carried out for automatic image recognition in different scenarios.
+More specifically, we consider two different sub-problems, characterized by the MNIST~\cite{deng2012mnist} and the CIFAR-10~\cite{krizhevsky2009learning} datasets for the evaluation of blockchained FL. \end{itemize}